WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This button can be used to buy things with Bitcoin.
 The button is an integration with [Shopinbit](https://shopinbit.com/), who are offering their services, now available with an easy click within Wasabi.
 It's called the _Buy Anything Button_ because Shopinbit offers a wide variety of services, like a consierge service and travel booking service.

+### How does the Buy Anything Button work?

+When clicking on the Buy Anything Button, the user talks with ShopinBit over a new Tor identity (unless Tor is disabled in the Settings).
+The user gets asked some questions, like what he wants to buy, and some follow-up questions needed for the order.
+After the details are confirmed in the chat, a bitcoin address gets displayed to pay the invoice.
+Once Shopinbit has received the bitcoin on the address with a confirmation, they will start processing the order.
+This depends on what has been bought, for example a physical product or a holiday.

+### Does the Buy Anything Button hurt my privacy?

+The Buy Anything Button does not compromise Wasabi Wallet wallet's privacy.
+Things like the wallet balance and history are still private.
+However, when using the Buy Anything Button and when having provided some personal details like e-mail and shipping address for the order, then Shopinbit is aware of these, the same as when ordering directly from them or any other merchant.
+They are aware of this and that's why they ask for the minimal required info possible to complete the order.
+You wallet information is never connected to the information used for ordering something.

+But of course, make sure to use private coins when sending them (/anyone) your bitcoin!

+### What can I order and for whom is this available?

+ShopinBit can get you anything that is legal in Poland.
+Some services may or may not be available depending on the jurisdiction you're ordering for.
+Their Terms and Conditions are displayed and required to be accepted before ordering.
+For (legal) information and questions, please refer to their website https://shopinbit.com/.